Succeeding on Placement

 Take responsibility for your own actions, discuss learning needs and concerns with your supervisor, continually reflect on your performance and ensure you obtain adequate feedback on your performance from your supervisor.

-Concerns about your fitness for placement may be raised by (but not limited to) anyone outside of the University (for example a placement supervisor), a fellow student or a University staff member.
+Concerns about your fitness to practice may be raised by (but not limited to) anyone outside of the University (for example a placement supervisor), a fellow student or a University staff member.

 Concerns about fitness to practice may arise in relation to:

 - A criminal record;

 - Inappropriate behaviour;

 - Any other condition or attribute which may undermine your capacity to participate in or carry out your placement duties without harm or injury to yourself, patient/clients in the care of the placement provider, the placement provider, or a third party

 Should the course convenor, supervisor and/or School Academic Placement staff member consider that you are not sufficiently prepared to provide safe care for yourself or others prior to a practical experience, or while undertaking a placement, they have the right and responsibility to prevent you from going out on placement or can request you leave the placement.

 Feedback is an essential part of continuous professional development.
 On placement you will be receiving lots of constructive feedback about your performance, all designed to help you learn and grow as a health or human services professional.
 Constructive feedback may be positive or negative feedback and the following are some helpful tips on how to receive feedback.

 Listen to feedback